AMA School of MedicineQuality Education That Works

 AMA School of Medicine- Complete Details for Indian Students

 AMA School of Medicine has a specialised program for Indian medical aspirants who wish to take admission after completing class XII.
 After completing class XII with biology, physics, chemistry and English as subjects, the student will undergo a combined Bachelor’s degree and Medicine degree programs (BS-MD course).
-The BS Psychology pre-medicine program is a one-year course where the class XII subjects of Indian students, such as Biology, Physics and Chemistry, are automatically credited.
+The BS Psychology pre-medicine program is a two-year course where the class XII subjects of Indian students, such as Biology, Physics and Chemistry, are automatically credited.
 Upon completion of the pre-medicine program, the students enter the Medicine program provided they comply with the requirements for eligibility from the Commission on Higher Education (CHED).

 Majority of international students currently studying the special program are from India.
 This also means that the Indian students find it easy to settle down at AMA School of Medicine.